Photo: The Bike Ride For Empathy business cards that I gave to people while on my 53-day adventure.

 Photo: John's enthusiasm was evident upon arrival in Trinidad, Colorado.
 We'd head west in his truck the next morning.

-John Wylie deserves special recognition for he his value during the early part of the expedition.
+John Wylie deserves special recognition for his help during the early part of the expedition.

 John is an avid cyclist in Oklahoma City who has often dreamed of biking across America,

 but family and work commitments have limited him from doing it.
-However, once John learning about my upcoming plans,
+However, once John learned about my upcoming plans,

-he agreed to get away for a week and to ride with me from San Diego to Phoenix.
+he agreed to get away for a week and ride with me from San Diego to Phoenix.

 John was so excited to do his first multi-day bike tour, and honestly, I think I needed his positive energy.